HEADACHE THAT WON’T GO AWAY

 Just as some headaches turn out to have an underlying cause, not all migraines are truly primary.

 In her case, it was missed Lyme disease.
-And once we treated the infection, her headaches began to fade—along with the brain fog, the fatigue and the sense that something was very wrong and no one was listening.
+Once treatment addressed the infection, her headaches began to fade—along with the brain fog, fatigue, and sense that something was very wrong and no one was listening.

-When the Headaches Doesn’t Behave Like A Migraine
+When the Headaches Don’t Behave Like a Migraine

 1. Throbbing or pressure-like